 Geometric patterns in Native American cave art

-“The Sorcerer” with the re-drawn version by Henri Breuil
+“The Sorcerer” (the re-drawn version by Henri Breuil)

-Shamans lying in a trance in San Bushman cave art
+A shaman lying in a trance state in San Bushman cave art

 ‘Aliens’ and ‘UFOs’ in ancient cave art

 Mushrooms in the Selva Pascuala cave in Spain

 Women with mushroom heads